benszedlmayer/falatozzhu_exercise/README.md

 ## Requirements
 - React Native
 - npm
-- Mock service for data retrieval
-- API key (if applicable)

 ## Contributing
 - Create a new branch for changes and make commits as necessary
 - Submit a pull request for review

-## License
-This project is licensed under the MIT License.